ElfIncredible/Heart-Disease---ML-Prediction/README.md

 Create a LogisticRegression model instance and then trains (or fits) the model on the training data (X_train and y_train).
 This process involves adjusting the model's parameters to learn the relationship between the features and the target variable, enabling it to make predictions on new data.

 ### Model evaluation - Accuracy score
+- Evaluate the performance of the trained LogisticRegression model by calculating its accuracy on both the training and testing datasets.
+- Make predictions on the training data and the test data
+- Compute and print the accuracy scores for each.

+### Making a predictive system
+- Prepare a single instance of input data for prediction by reshaping it into the required format,
+- Use the trained logistic regression model to predict whether the person has heart disease and prints the result.

+### Saving the trained model